wakoliVotes/lingoken/README.md

 - **Language-Specific Pages:** Navigate to dedicated pages for each language and explore dialect-specific sub-sections.
 - **Cultural Insights:** Learn not only the language but the cultural context, proverbs, and idioms unique to each dialect.
-- **User-Friendly Documentation:** Built with VitePress for a clean, responsive, and fast-loading experience.
+- **User-Friendly** Built with VitePress for a clean, responsive, and fast-loading experience.

 ## Installation